workshopper/learnyounode/exercises/time_server/problem.md

 For this exercise we'll be creating a raw TCP server.
 There's no HTTP involved here so we need to use the `net` module from Node core which has all the basic networking functions.

-The `net` module has a method named `net.createServer()` that takes a callback function.
-The method that you need to pass to `net.createServer()` is not an async callback but a connection listener that is called more than once.
+The `net` module has a method named `net.createServer()` that takes a function.
+The function that you need to pass to `net.createServer()` is a connection listener that is called more than once.
 Every connection received by your server triggers another call to the listener.
 The listener function has the signature:

 ```js
 function listener(socket) { /* ... */ }